 - Homework is set termly and will be shared on Google Classroom.
-Children will hand in their homework each week by Wednesday. - We want children to enjoy sharing their learning with you and show you all the skills they are developing. - Homework should be completed in pencil.
-Please encourage good presentation, but don't overly worry about your child's handwriting as the content is more important.
-If you don't have suitable writing materials at home, please don't hesitate to ask us. - Please also let us know if you feel that the homework is too demanding for your child.
+Children will hand in their homework each week by Wednesday. - We want children to enjoy sharing their learning with you and show you all the skills they are developing. - We will look at what the children have done in class if they want it to be shared.